gjtiquia/ifg/README.md

 ### testing shell integration

-if you do not want to "polute" the global install, you may test it this way
+if you do not want to "pollute" the global install, you may test it this way

 ```bash
 # builds binary at project root named `ifg`